-Needless to say, the moment you become a parent, your life changes drastically.
+The moment you become a parent, your life changes drastically.
 When it comes to deciding on how to spend your free time, the focus isn’t so much on what you’d like to do anymore.
-It’s what the children would like to do!
+It’s all about what the children would like to do.
 After all, nothing is as rewarding as seeing them happy.
 We’ve put together a list of the top 10 things to do with the kids in Macau, certain to create joyful moments shared as a family, whether you’re local or visiting the city.
-Many of these activities are super budget-friendly and some of the best things to do with kids in Macau.
+This article rounds-up some of the best things to do with kids in Macau, including budget-friendly options.
+Read on to find out!

 Paddleboat Ride at Hac Sa Reservoir Water Park